-Status: Design Phase Underway - 95% Complete
+Design Phase Underway - 98% Complete Status:

 Summary: This project will make improvements along I-5 between Alicia Parkway to El Toro Road in the Cities of Lake Forest, Laguna Hills, Laguna Woods and Mission Viejo, including the extension of the second HOV lane from El Toro Road to Alicia Parkway.
-Major activities this quarter included continued coordination with Caltrans, Orange County Parks and Orange County Flood Control regarding the planned work at Aliso Creek and coordination with the Army Corps of Engineers and the State Department of Fish and Wildlife.
-In this quarter, the Design consultant received the fifth round of comments from Caltrans regarding the final ROW mapping, .
-Due to extended ROW coordination with Caltrans and delayed design start date, this project is marked "red" in the CAP, due to a delay of over 13 months beyond the original schedule.
+Major activities this quarter included continued coordination with Caltrans, California Department of Fish and Wildlife regarding the planned work at Aliso Creek.
+Final ROW mapping is approved, although third party utility realignments have necessitated the revision of two parcels.
+Due to extended ROW coordination with Caltrans and delayed design start date, this project is marked "red" in the CAP, with a delay of over 13 months beyond the original schedule.
 The 100 percent Design Submittal is now anticipated for April 2019.
-The 2018 STIP increased STIP funds to \$69.1 million for this segment, but the segment is programmed in the STIP three years later than requested.
+The 2018 STIP increased funding for this segment to \$69.1 million, but the segment is programmed in the STIP three years later than requested.
 Staff will work with the CTC staff and Caltrans to maintain the existing schedule.